davidrebelo124/SlowInsurance/README.md

 ## List Of Things
 ### To Add
 Find plate api

-Separate all accidents from per client accidents

 ### Problems I encontered
 *Jsonoptions and encoding*

 ### Notes
-Started using OpenAI to help in solving problems (For now, it's going well)
+Started using OpenAI playground to help in solving problems

+Using Azure Data Studio to access the Database